About Us

 Values

-Spreading peace, love, and joy
+We lead with peace, love, and joy.

 Our dynamic, high-impact program utilizes Music Together®, a research-based music and movement program, to advance the cognitive, academic, and musical development of Pre-K and Kindergarten age children at home, in schools, and in communities.